 - A. Purpose and Intent.
 The purpose and intent of the provisions protecting wetland critical areas is equivalent to the purpose and intent for YMC 17.09.030. - B. Designating and Mapping. - 1.
-Wetlands shall be delineated using the procedure outlined in the approved federal wetland delineation manual and applicable regional supplements. - 2.
+Consistent with WAC 173-22-035, wWetlands in shoreline jurisdiction shall be delineated using the procedure outlined in the approved federal wetland delineation manual and applicable regional supplements. - 2.
 Wetlands are all areas meeting the definition for wetlands as defined in YMC 17.01.090 and are hereby designated critical areas which are subject to this chapter, except the following: - a.
 Irrigation systems that create an artificial wetlands; and - b.
 Areas where changes in irrigation practices have caused wetland areas to dry up. - 3.
 The approximate location and extent of wetlands are shown on maps maintained by the city of Yakima.
-These maps may include information from the National Wetlands Inventory produced by the U.S. Fish and Wildlife Service and are to be used as a guide for the city of Yakima. - C. Protection Approach.
+These maps may include information from the National Wetlands Inventory produced by the U.S. Fish and Wildlife Service and are to be used as a guide for the city of Yakima.

+- C. Protection Approach.
 Wetlands will be protected using the protection approach for hydrologically related eritical fish and wildlife habitat conservation areas found in YMC 17.09.030(B).
-Wetlands and their functions will be protected using the standards found in this section and in YMC 17.09.030. - D. Wetland Functions and Rating.

-- 1. Wetlands are unique landscape features that are the interface between the aquatic and terrestrial environments.
+Wetlands and their functions will be protected using the standards found in this section and in YMC 17.09.030. - D. Wetland Functions and Rating. - 1.
+Wetlands are unique landscape features that are the interface between the aquatic and terrestrial environments.
 Wetlands provide the following functions: - a.
 Biogeochemical functions, which improve water quality in the watershed (such as nutrient retention and transformation, sediment retention, metals, and toxics retention and transformation). - b.
 Hydrologic functions, which maintain the water regime in a watershed, such as: flood flow attenuation, decreasing erosion, and groundwater recharge. - c.
 Food and habitat functions, which include habitat for invertebrates, amphibians, anadromous fish, resident fish, birds, and mammals. - 2.
-Wetlands shall be rated based on categories that reflect the functions and values of each wetland and shall be based on the criteria provided in the Washington State Wetland Rating System for Eastern Washington, revised October 2014 (Ecology Publication Number 14-06-030, or as revised) which are summarized below. - a.
+Wetlands shall be rated based on categories that reflect the functions and values of each wetland and shall be based on the criteria provided in the Washington State Wetland Rating System for Eastern Washington, revised March 2007October 2014 (Ecology Publication Number 04 06 14 14 06 030), or as revised) which are summarized below. - a.
 Category I wetlands are those that 1) represent a unique or rare wetland type; or 2) are more sensitive to disturbance than most wetlands; or 3) are relatively undisturbed and contain ecological attributes that are impossible to replace in a human lifetime; or 4) provide a high level of functions.
 Risk of any degradation to these wetlands must be avoided because their functions and values are too difficult to replace.
-Generally, these wetlands are not common and make up a small percentage of the wetlands in the region. - b.
-Category II wetlands are difficult but not impossible to replace and provide high levels of some functions.
-These wetlands occur more commonly than Category 1 wetlands, but still need a relatively high level of protection. - c.
-Category III wetlands are wetlands with a moderate level of functions and can often be adequately replaced with a well-planned mitigation project.
-These wetlands generally have been disturbed in some ways and are often less diverse or more isolated from other natural resources in the landscape than Category II wetlands. - d.
-Category IV wetlands have the lowest levels of functions and are often heavily disturbed.
-These are wetlands that should be able to be replaced and, in some cases, improved.
-However, experience has shown that replacement cannot be guaranteed in any specific case.
-These wetlands may provide some important functions and also need to be protected. - 3.
-Wetlands shall be rated as they exist on the day of project application submission.
-Information regarding the original condition of illegally modified wetlands that cannot be discerned from aerial photographs or other reliable information sources shall use the highest appropriate points value within each missing data field of the Washington State Wetland Rating System for Eastern Washington WRSEW rating sheet to complete the rating.
+Generally, these wetlands are not common and make up a small percentage of the wetlands in the region.